varun-verma-code/candoriq-junior-uitest/README.md

 For example, David Anderson should be able to see Alice Johnson, as he is her manager, and also Jessica White, as Alice is Jessica's manager.
 However, David should not be able to see John Doe, who is his own manager.
-Ensure that the access control works correctly for two specified accounts, but ideally, this restriction should apply to all employees, regardless of whether or not they have accounts.
+Ensure that the access control works correctly for two specific accounts, David Anderson and Emma Williams.

 ### Account Credentials: